-All Year 12 students take part in a Research and Reading program of study in term one.
-After which, students who opt to complete the Extended Project Qualification (EPQ) will use the designated R&R session each week to research and complete their project.
-In term one sessions are teacher-led, from term two, students undertake independent study and can meet with their EPQ supervisor, who will offer support and guidance.
+Year 12 students who elect to take the EPQ take part in a Research and Reading program of study in term one.
+After which, students will use the designated lessons each week to research and complete their project.
+In term one sessions are teacher-led, from term two, students undertake independent study.